erinmoulton/DS-4002-Project-2/README.md

 Remove any rows with null values for these columns.

-Analysis using ARIMA.
+Analysis using prophet.

-Install pmdarima.
+Install prophet.

-From statsmodels.tsa.stattools import adfuller.

-From statsmodels.tsa.arima.model import ARIMA.

-From pmdarima import auto_arima.

-From sklearn.metrics import mean_squared_error.
+Convert the chart_date column in the unique dataframe to a datetime format.

-Set time_series equal to the time_on_chart column from the unique dataframe.
+Create a new dataframe prophet_df that includes only the chart_date and song_length_mins column from the unique dataframe.

-Perform an augmented Dickey-Fuller test on time_series to check if the time series is stationary.

-Find the ADF statistic and the p-value in this test.

-Check to make sure the p-value is less than or equal to .05 which indicates the timeseries is stationary.

-If the timeseries is in need of differencing create a new series time_series_diff by using the diff method on time_series.

-Drop any NaN values in this new series.

-Perform the same augmented Dickey-Fuller test on the new series.

-Create a variable time_series_to_use that will select the differenced time series if the original p-value was greater than .05 and the original timeseries if the original p-value was less than or equal to .05.
+Rename the column chart_date to ds and song_length_mins to y.

+Ensure that ds is in datetime format.

+From prophet import Prophet.

+Initialize a prophet model that expects a changpoint on January first 2016, with a change_point_prior_scale of 0.0001.

+Fit the model to prophet_df.

+Create a dataframe to hold predictions for the next 120 months with a frequency of every month.

+Predict future values using the dataframe just created with model.predict.

+Use the plot method to visualize the forecast with the x-axis being date and the y-axis being song length.

+Display the forecasted values (ds, yhat, yhat_lower, yhat_upper).

+Initialize and fit a new prophet model on prophet_df.

+Create a dataframe to hold predictions for the next 60 months with a frequency of every month.

+Predict future values using the dataframe just created with model.predict.

+Use the plot method to visualize the forecast with the x-axis being date and the y-axis being song length.

+Display the forecasted values (ds, yhat, yhat_lower, yhat_upper).